Homer Travel Guide + 14 Things to do in Homer

 Hike In Kachemak Bay State Park

 Kachemak Bay State Park is Alaska’s first state park.
 With countless hiking opportunities to explore the park’s mountains, glaciers, and beaches.
-There plenty of great places to camp along the state park as well, making Kachemak Bay State Park a great place for multi-day trekking trips.
+There are plenty of great places to camp along the state park as well, making Kachemak Bay State Park a great place for multi-day trekking trips.

 MacDonald Spit is one of my favorite places in all of Alaska, and in my opinion, among the most beautiful.
 This narrow sand bar just out into the sea separating Kachemak and Kasitsna Bays.